shubhampachori12110095/Gender_Classifer_tensorflow/How to fine tune a image classifier on Tensorflow Flowers Data.md

-# How to fine tune a image classifier
+# How to fine tune a image classifier on Tensorflow Flowers Data

 **WARNING:** Training an Inception v3 network from scratch is a computationally intensive task and depending on your compute setup may take several days or even weeks.